 Workflow management systems

-Workflow management systems (WMS) are designed to help organisations optimise and manage their workflows more effectively.
-These systems provide tools to design, execute, and monitor business processes, ensuring that tasks are carried out in the most efficient order.
-WMS can handle complex sequences of work activities and integrate with various databases and applications to streamline operations across multiple departments.
+Workflow management systems (WMS) help organisations optimise and manage their workflows more effectively.
+These systems provide tools to design, execute, and monitor business processes.
+This ensures tasks are carried out in the most efficient order.

 Benefits:

-The main purpose of workflow management systems is to enhance efficiency and accountability by automating and tracking complex processes across an organisation.
+The main purpose of WMS is to enhance efficiency and accountability.
+It achieves this by automating and tracking complex processes.
+This helps streamline operations across an organisation.

 Examples: